 Why choose only a SART reporting clinic?

 The single most important decision at the beginning of your fertility journey is choosing your fertility care team.
-That means choosing a program that you can trust to be honest, ethical and “play by the rules.”
+That means choosing a program that you can trust to be put patient care first.

 Here is how The Society for Assisted Reproductive Technology (SART) can ensure you make the right choice.